WebAssembly/custom-rtts/proposals/custom-rtts/Overview.md

-# Custom RTTs and JS Interop for WasmGC Structs
+# Custom Descriptors and JS Interop for WasmGC Structs

 This proposal primarily provides mechanisms to:

- 1. Save memory in WasmGC structs by allowing data associated with source types (e.g. static fields, vtables, itables, etc.) to be stored alongside the engine-managed type information in a custom runtime type object (RTT) for their corresponding WebAssembly types.
+ 1. Save memory in WasmGC structs by allowing data associated with source types (e.g. static fields, vtables, itables, etc.) to be stored alongside the engine-managed runtime type information (RTT) in a custom descriptor object for their corresponding WebAssembly types.
     Rather than using a user-controlled reference field to point to this type-associated information,
     structs can now use the RTT reference in their engine-managed header to refer to this information.

- 1. Associate JS prototypes with WasmGC structs by storing them on the custom RTT, allowing methods to be called on WasmGC structs from JS.
+ 1. Associate JS prototypes with WasmGC structs via custom descriptors, allowing methods to be called on WasmGC structs from JS.

 Secondarily, this proposal provides mechanisms